Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Tool_Distribution_Board.md

 Alternatively, you can put the termination on the last toolboard on the Tool Distribution Board.

 If there are further CAN expansion boards connected via the RJ11 CAN OUT connector, remove the termination jumper from the Tool Distribution Board.

+# Revisions

+## Tabs {.tabset}

+### v1.0
+* Change 4 way can headers from JST ZH to JST PA.
+* Add 2 ways JST PA headers designed for connecting CAN stubs.
+* Change to a double RJ11 header for manufacturability
+* Change to 2mm can termination jumper for compatibility with 2mm jumpers used to bypass 4 pin headers.
+* Add power LEDs per power output, and one on the input.

+### v0.5
+* First production version.